 We recruit outstanding and diverse recent graduates who have demonstrated a dedication to a life of service and a commitment to return or remain in a community.
 We place a particular emphasis on reaching low-income and first-generation college students, women, POCI, and military veterans.

 Service to communities.

-Members provide critical technical assistance to resource and talent-strapped local community institutions.
+AmeriCorps Fellows provide critical technical assistance to resource and talent-strapped local community institutions.
 For example, AmeriCorps Fellows are working to find locally oriented and actionable ways to build economic and community development in rural Nebraska.
 Research and work to find solutions for rural broadband access in communities where it’s needed most and help those communities who have it leverage it.
 Create free locally-specific training programs that will work to reduce the digital divide and build digital literacy in rural America.

 Grow the bench of community leadership in your area.